Islands Architecture

 Props

-Props passed to island components must be JSON-serializable.
-This means you can use:
+Props passed to island components must be serializable.
+The following values are supported:

 <!-- OK -->